robjhyndman/ctv-TimeSeries/README.md

 Several of the areas discussed in this Task View are undergoing rapid change.
 Please send suggestions for additions and extensions for this task view to the [task view maintainer](mailto:Dirk.Eddelbuettel@R-project.org).

 Suggestions and corrections by Achim Zeileis, Markus Schmidberger, Martin Morgan, Max Kuhn, Tomas Radivoyevitch, Jochen Knaus, Tobias Verbeke, Hao Yu, David Rosenberg, Marco Enea, Ivo Welch, Jay Emerson, Wei-Chen Chen, Bill Cleveland, Ross Boylan, and Ramon Diaz-Uriarte (as well as others I may have forgotten to add here) are gratefully acknowledged.

+Contributions are always welcome, and encouraged.
+Since the start of this CRAN task view in October 2008, most contributions have arrived as email suggestions.
+This particular task view file now resides in a GitHub repository (see below) so that pull requests are also possibly.

 **Direct support in R started with release 2.14.0** which includes a new package **parallel** incorporating (slightly revised) copies of packages multicore and [snow](http://cran.rstudio.com/web/packages/snow/index.html).
 Some types of clusters are not handled directly by the base package 'parallel'.
 However, and as explained in the package vignette, the parts of parallel which provide [snow](http://cran.rstudio.com/web/packages/snow/index.html) -like functions will accept [snow](http://cran.rstudio.com/web/packages/snow/index.html) clusters including MPI clusters.
  The **parallel** package also contains support for multiple RNG streams following L'Ecuyer et al (2002), with support for both mclapply and snow clusters.